Help is Available

 U-Help Assistance (water, sewer & refuse charges)

 The City of Spokane's U-Help program provides low-income households with one-time emergency financial assistance to help pay for their City utility bills.
-Applications are subject to review for basic program requirements and benefit amount is a one-time limit of $143 per year.
+Applications are reviewed for basic program requirements.
+The 2024 benefit amount is a one-time limit of $146 per year.
+For more information, customers can contact SNAP at 456-SNAP or 509.456.7627.

 Interest Free Repayment Plans